lyzsk/prosto-hrm/README.md

     ![preview][preview-05]

-## Menu Caching and Dynamic loading components
+## Menu caching with Redis and Vue dynamic loading components

 1. Enable redis caching for menu beacause this is the main entrence of every features and will being load many times.
 2. Apply Dynamic Loading to components to improve the performance.